 This limited group excursion will take you to the Belize Low Pine Ridge Land, onto the Town of Burrel Boom, where the nature reserve is located nearby.

 The orientation begins at the quaint museum found on site.
-Followed by an interpretive nature walk into the Rainforest and into the World of the Black Howler Monkeys.
+This is followed by an interpretive nature walk into the Rainforest and into the World of the Black Howler Monkeys.

 The Howler Monkeys are in their natural habitat.
 The search for the many Families of Monkeys in the Rainforest is both thrilling and educational.

 A medicinal plants showcase is given by your dedicated Tour Guide during the short search for Howler Monkeys.
-Due to the lush vegetation many plants are found along the way that are the Monkey’s favorite food.
+Due to the lush vegetation, many plants are found along the way that is the Monkey’s favorite food.

 Listen closely to your Guide, as the plant’s leaves you will pick will have the Monkeys come down from the canopy to receive their favorite treat.

-Protected due to the their fragile eco-system, the 20sq mile rainforest sanctuary boasts well over 4,000 Black Howler Monkeys.
+Protected due to their fragile ecosystem, the 20sq mile rainforest sanctuary boasts well over 4,000 Black Howler Monkeys.

-Conway, the area beneficiary, has dedicated his life for the protection of the largest Howler Monkey in the World, the Black Howler Monkey.
+Conway, the area beneficiary, has dedicated his life to the protection of the largest Howler Monkey in the World, the Black Howler Monkey.

 Conway, the area beneficiary, together with over 200 private landowners in the area have pledged to conserve the Howler Monkey habitat.
-The area offers some of the most pristine rainforest in Belize.
+The area offers some of the most pristine rainforests in Belize.